BrunoMCBraga/GOLEM/README.md

 - At the end of the bruteforce, a trusted resolver provided by the user is used to check if the FQDNs

 # Operating GOLEM
 The command line tool is self-explanatory.
 However, how it all comes together requires a brief explanation.
-As explain above, GOLEM uses a list of DNS servers to savoid overloading the same DNS server and address problems with DNS resolution timeouts.
+As explained above, GOLEM uses a list of DNS servers to avoid overloading the same DNS server and address problems with DNS resolution timeouts.
 The cache file is provided using the -cf flag.
 This file can be built in two ways:
 1. Manually by you with a list of IPs separated by newline
 2. Run
 ```
 go run main.go -c u -tf www.google.com -t 30 -cf ./dnsServerCacheFile.txt -duf ./dnsURLs.txt
 ```

 -c allows you to choose what action is performed. -u means that the local cache is created (using a file containing URLs for files with DNS IPs separated by newlines) while -b assumes the existance of the cache file (passed with -cf), the hostnames wordlist (passed with -hw) and performs the bruteforce of FQDNs.
 You still need the -cf in this case since the resulting list of servers will be saved to the file you provide.
-The cache is created by pulling the DNSIPs, filtering out IPv6, and testing them with a A query for the FQDN you provide with -tf flag.
+The cache is created by pulling the DNS IPs, filtering out IPv6, and testing them with a A query for the FQDN you provide with -tf flag.

 Once the cache is built you can run the bruteforce: